 Feet, feet, feet!
 I have written before about the importance of the use of the feet.
 But after seeing unstretched legs and feet literally hanging from them, as well as young dancers stepping onto unstretched feet or even onto the heel, I feel strongly that this important part of training is so often overlooked or not insisted upon.

-In the February issue we talked about the importance of stretching the Achilles tendon in using the legs for jumping.
-But we must not forget the feet.
 Fully stretching the feet as they leave the floor is of utmost importance.
 There is no better way of strengthening the feet than battement tendu.
-The friction of the foot against the floor as it is pushed out to the point and back to fifth is very strengthening.

 In order for students to develop good balance, instructors must teach correct posture and placement right from the beginning of training.
 It takes many years of training to develop the strength in the legs and the back needed to balance on demi or full pointe.
 Start early.